easypanel-io/website/docs/04-templates/odoo/index.md

 ## Instructions

-You can login with username "admin" and password "umami".
+You can login with username &quot;admin&quot; and password &quot;umami&quot;.

 ## Links